akeil/mapmaker/README.rst

 See for example https://wiki.openstreetmap.org/wiki/Tiles.

-The URL may contain an additional placeholders for an API Key (see below) and a subdomain::
+The URL may contain additional placeholders for an API Key (see below) and a subdomain::

     topo        = https://{s}.tile.opentopomap.org/{z}/{x}/{y}.png